Audra Wormald

 We inductively analyze rich qualitative and quantitative data on the global census of pioneering mobile money firms to examine how firm characteristics shape digital platform ecosystem configuration choices regarding (a) internal vs. external integration and (b) the creation of network externalities through open vs. closed end user access.
 In contrast to received wisdom, we find pioneering firms were equally likely to engage in external and internal integration; moreover, diversifying entrants were less likely to internally integrate than startups.
 We uncover the important role of motives, in addition to capabilities, for creating alignment between pioneering firms and their partners.
 Such alignment was key for addressing path-dependent implementation challenges through experimentation and navigating nascent industry uncertainty for success.

-Wormald, A. Money Matters: Institutional Uncertainty and Emergence of the African Mobile Money Industry.
-Preparing to submit.
+Wormald, A. Money Matters: Regulatory Uncertainty and Emergence of the African Mobile Money Industry.

-This study asks: What is the process by which regulations evolve in a nascent industry?
-And with what consequences?
-As an industry emerges, the endogenous dynamics between firms and nonmarket actors are not yet well understood.
-In a born-global industry, I contend that regulator heterogeneity matters as much as firm heterogeneity for industry emergence.
+As an industry emerges, the endogenous dynamics between firms and regulators are not yet well understood.
+This study explores how variation in regulatory approaches influenced entry into the mobile money industry across Africa.
 This study explores how variation in regulatory regimes influenced firm entry, how regulations evolved over time, and implications for new industries that represent sustained value propositions for critical unmet needs.
 I examine these issues through an abductive analysis of the emergence of the mobile money industry using historical methods.
 I rely on a unique, hand-collected, comprehensive quantitative and qualitative dataset that includes regulators of 43 African countries and 180 firms that introduced 201 mobile money platforms between 2001 and 2017.
 The findings suggest that regulators needed to experiment to build their knowledge bases, and shortchanging the experimentation process resulted in delays for firms and acutely needed solutions for disadvantaged populations.

-The Fruits of One's Labor: Uncovering the Factors that Shape Post-Technology Adoption Behaviors.
+The Fruits of One's Labor: Uncovering the Factors that Shape Post-Technology Adoption Behaviors in Sub-Saharan Africa.
 Data Analysis Stage (with Sonali Shah)

 This study seeks to illuminate the individual-level factors that shape post-adoption behaviors by analyzing over 70 narratives from smallholder mango farmers in Kenya participating in a program through which they received training and support in the use of several growing and harvesting technologies.
 Our inductive, grounded theory building approach reveals several consistent behavioral patterns that result from the confluence of an individual's motives and prior knowledge.
 Our findings suggest that these individual characteristics will shape several important post adoption behaviors such as innovation and improvement, appropriate and effective use, and word-of-mouth support for the technology, as well as continued application of the focal technology.